 Absences: If you miss a class, contact a classmate to get notes, assignments, etc. Do not contact me to get information that another student can provide.
 If you email me and I don't respond, it is likely one of those cases.
 It is up to you to show up prepared to the next class session.
 Please do not ask me to do extra things for you if you miss class.
-You will not receive participation credit for days you miss unless you inform me BEFORE class meets that you are ill or have an extenuating circumstance and make arrangements to complete the class work.
-You will exchange contact information with other students on the second day of class.
+You will not receive credit for work done or due on the days you miss unless you inform me BEFORE class meets that you are ill or have an extenuating circumstance and make arrangements to complete the class work.
+You will exchange contact information with other students on the first

 Lateness: If you arrive late to class, you will not receive participation credit for that day.
 If you leave class early without informing me beforehand, you will also forfeit your participation points.
-If you must be late or leave early, it is imperative that you let me know beforehand.
-Do not simply get up and walk out; this is incredibly rude to the instructor and your classmates, and I will call you on it.
+If you must be late or leave early, it is imperative that you let me know beforehand to avoid losing points.
+Do not simply get up and walk out; this is incredibly rude to the instructor and your classmates.

-Electronic devices: Cell phones, laptops, tablets, etc. are not allowed in class except to access the required readings.
-I prefer that you do not use a cell phone, which can present texting temptation, unless you have no other means of accessing the material.
+Electronic devices: Use of cell phones, iPods, laptops, tablets, etc. is not permitted in class except to access the required readings.
 Otherwise, silence all devices, put them away before class begins, and do not take them out again until class has finished.
-You will receive no participation credit for the day if you use your devices for anything other than coursework in class.
+You will receive no participation credit for the day if you use your devices for anything other than coursework in class